pokt-network/smt/docs/smt.md

 ## Database

-By default this library provides a simple interface (`MapStore`) and a simple in-memory key-value database found in [`simplemap.go`](../kvstore/simplemap.go).
+By default, this library provides a simple interface (`MapStore`) and a simple in-memory key-value database found in [`simplemap.go`](../kvstore/simplemap.go).
-However, any key-value store that implements this interface can be used as the node store to back the trie.
+However, any key-value store implementing this interface can be used as the node store to back the trie.

 See: [`kvstore/simplemap.go`](../kvstore/simplemap.go) for the `MapStore`